 '''

-f = Fragment([x.eq(a | b)])
+my_or = Module()

+my or.comb += x.eq(a | b)

 '''

-Fragments are convertible to Verilog.
+Modules are convertible to Verilog.
 Note the ios option of the convert function, that specifies which signals (in our case, all of them) should be exported as inputs/outputs of the Verilog module.
 Without that option, signals would stay inside the Verilog module (try it).